 - You may have a negative online reputation that doesn’t tell the true story of your customers’ experiences.
 Solution: hire a vendor to streamline your process and help you capture your happy, loyal customers’ opinions online.

 - You may not know what to do or even where to turn.
-Solution: hire a social media consultant to design a roadmap for your success.
+Solution: consult with a social media advisor to design a roadmap for your success.

 By dissecting your social media and/or line marketing needs, you can easily tap into your own talents while utilizing a vendor’s contributions to build your in-house social media team over time.